 Homepage of the site 'What to do with your life?'

-What are good practices in the world of work?
+What do good practices represent in the world of work?

 What do good practices lead to?